nabilelbajdi/backup-script/README.md

-# Backup scrupt in Bash
+# Backup script in Bash

 - Given a source directory and a target, takes a backup of source to target.
 - Handles targets both local or remote (ssh).